Competition between superconductivity and nematic order in high-$T_c$ superconductor: Renormalization group calculations

 where

 Its derivative with respect to running scale $l$ is

 By calculating the diagrams shown in Fig. \ref{Fig_alpha_r}(b), the flow equation for parameter $r$ can be obtained similarly,

-In the absence of fermionic degrees of freedom, $F_1 = F_2 = \frac{1}{2\pi^2}$, then the flow equation of $\alpha$ is identical to that of $r$ \cite{Zaanen}.
+In the absence of fermionic degrees of freedom, $F_1 = F_2 = \frac{1}{2\pi^2}$ and $[1+2(C_3-C_1)]r$ replaced with $2r$, then the flow equation of $\alpha$ is identical to that of $r$ \cite{Zaanen}.
 Such an ``exchange symmetry" is certainly broken by gapless nodal qps via the polarization $\Pi(q)$ appearing in the effective action of nematic order $\phi$.

 The one-loop corrections to $\beta$ are depicted in Fig.~\ref{Fig_beta_u}(a).
 By paralleling the steps performed in Eq. (\ref{Eq_S_alpha}), we can similarly obtain

 where

 It leads to